Texas Real Estate Attorney

 - Security Deposit Cases

 Our firm represents ONLY Landlords, Property Owners, Apartment Complexes, and Property Management companies with respect to eviction lawsuits.
+We do NOT represent tenants in eviction lawsuits.

 We handle eviction cases and appeals throughout the entire state of Texas servicing all 254 counties.
 We are here to help get your bad tenant out as quick as possible.
 Call us today for a FREE CONSULTATION to discuss your options as to how to get your tenant out fast!
 713-818-7116